Anal itching is a common condition. The itch in or around the anus is often intense and can be embarrassing and uncomfortable.

 - The anal area seems to be infected

-- You can't figure out what's causing a persistent itch
+- You can't figure out what's causing a constant itch

 Possible causes of anal itching include:

 - Skin conditions.
-Sometimes anal itching is the result of a specific skin condition, such as psoriasis or contact dermatitis.
+Sometimes anal itching is the result of a specific skin condition, such as dry skin, psoriasis or contact dermatitis.